Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 To overcome this temptation to overcommit, Abdaal suggests:

 - **Energy investment portfolio**.
 The basic idea is you write down all the things you want to do _at some point_, but focus on just a few “active investments” at a time.
 Abdaal himself sticks to around 5.
-This stops you from thinking you can do everything. **[This is like [Oliver Burkeman’s suggestion to keep two to-do lists](https://www.tosummarise.com/four-thousand-weeks-10-practical-tools-to-help-embrace-your-finitude/).]**
+This stops you from thinking you can do everything.
 - **Hell yeah or no**.
 Derek Sivers has a test for deciding whether or not to take on a new project or commitment.
 If it’s not a “hell yeah”, it should be a “no”.
 “Hell yeahs” are naturally rare, so you’ll start finding yourself rejecting 95% of commitments.
 - **Think of opportunity costs**.
 Remember that everything you say “yes” to means saying “no” to something else.
 - **Imagine it was tomorrow.** It’s easy to agree to a commitment 6 weeks in the future, when our calendar is probably looking blank.
 But ask yourself if you’d say yes to a commitment if it was happening _tomorrow_.
 If not, you should probably reject it.